Nelson Lee (detective): Lee's associates

+Aside from Nipper, there have ben numerous supporting played in the Lee canon.
 In the early years of his career Lee worked intermittently with the French detective Jean Moreau.
 Later in the first years of the Nelson Lee Library he worked with 'girl detective' Eileen Dare.
 He had a bloodhound named Rajah, and later another named Wolf.

 Lord Dorrimore or Dorrie, a somewhat eccentric millionaire, was one of the most popular characters to appear in the Nelson Lee Library.
 He often travelled with Umlosi, a mighty African warrior.
 The two made their first appearance in The Ivory Seekers and reappeared throughout Lee's tenure at St. Franks.